ayush-singh05/Password-Generator/README.md

 ## Features

 - Customizable password length
-- Option to include uppercase letters, lowercase letters, numbers, and special characters
+- Option to include numbers, and special characters
 - Copy password to clipboard
 - Get notification on copy password